amt8u/hugo-blog/content/posts/creating-a-static-site-with-hugo/index.md

 I had to tweak many things to make it fit my needs.

 # Inspiration
 It is really difficult to find genuine content nowadays.
 Everyone wants to make their site a place to earn.
+Google search and even DuckDuckGo don't search for what you are looking for.
+They provide you content for what they are getting money for, which is fair enough as I am not paying for using them.
+But because of this the objective of every website owner turns towards pushing the page to be at the top of the search.
 And with all the [irritating Google Ads](https://cybercafe.dev/my-experience-with-google-ads/), the whole experience becomes messy.
 While learning Gatsby and Hugo, I tumbled upon https://512kb.club and went through many entries on this list.
-I found many websites, mostly blogs with genuinely good content without any bloat.
+I found a lot of sites, mostly blogs with genuinely good content without any bloat.
 I also saw some cool designs.
 I discovered that there is a specific term `small web` for these sites where you get real content and not commercial oriented bloat.

 * Coder theme  - https://qtrnn.io/2020/10/04/hello-world/
 * Plain and simple - https://nih.ar